kuscar/makefile-error/README.md

 # Makefile
 Makefile for running tests on Apple MacBook

-Problem:
+##Problem:
   - Makefile for subject Programiranje2 at Faculty of Computer and Information Science (University of Ljubljana) does not work on Apple MacBooks

-Requirements:
+##Requirements:
   - homebrew
   - brew install coreutils

-Solution:
+#Solution
 There are two (known) possible errors:
    - error: only timeout => remove "--ignore-trailing-space" from Makefile or copy contents of Makefili/simple
    - error: timeout and illegal character N => copy contents of Makefili/advanced